-The award winning and highly acclaimed quintet Le Vent du Nord is a leading force in Quebec’s progressive francophone folk movement.
+The award winning and highly acclaimed quartet Le Vent du Nord is a leading force in Quebec’s progressive francophone folk movement.
 The group’s vast repertoire draws from both traditional sources and original compositions, while enhancing it’s hard-driving soulful music (rooted in the Celtic diaspora) with a broad range of global influences.

 Featuring button accordion, guitar and fiddle, the band’s sound is defined by the hurdy-gurdy, which adds an earthy, rough-hewn flavor to even the most buoyant dance tunes. — Boston Herald